Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

-The configurable parameters of an NPC vehicle can be represented by a triplet: $(dis_{v}^{la}, dis_{v}^{lo}, bhv_{v})$, where $dis_{v}^{la}$ and $dis_{v}^{lo}$ means the lateral and longitudinal distances between the NPC vehicle and the AV, respectively.
-Meanwhile, $bhv_{v}$ indicates the driving behavior of the NPC vehicle.
-In our implementation, to simplify the problem and enhance the experimental efficiency, based on the results of our pilot study and supported by findings in related research~\cite{lu2024epitester}, we sample the value of $dis_{v}^{la}$ from the discrete list $[-20, 0, 20]$ and $dis_{v}^{lo}$ from $[-3.5, 0, 3.5]$.
-The behavior $bhv_{v}$ can be one of three options: changing lanes to the left, changing lanes to the right, or maintaining the current lane.
-For example, if $(dis_{v}^{la}, dis_{v}^{lo}, bhv_{v})$ is set to $(-20, 3.5, \textit{changing lanes to the left})$, it means that a new NPC vehicle will be generated 20 meters directly behind the AV and 3.5 meters to the right, with its behavior set to prepare for a left lane change.
-Note that the travel direction of the newly generated NPC vehicle is set to align with the designated direction of the road it is on.
-Particularly, the lateral distance of $20$ meters ensures the generated NPC vehicle maintains a safe proximity to the AV without being too far, which could invalidate the test.
-Similarly, the longitudinal distance of $3.5$ meters matches the road width in the CARLA simulator, ensuring the NPC vehicle is neither too close nor too far from the AV.
-We exclude the configuration where $(dis_{v}^{la}, dis_{v}^{lo})$ is $(0, 0)$, resulting in a total of 24 distinct configurations for the NPC vehicles.
+The configurable parameters of an NPC vehicle can be represented by a triplet: $(dis^{la}, dis^{lo}, bhv)$, where $dis^{la}$ and $dis^{lo}$ mean the lateral and longitudinal distances between the NPC vehicle and the AV, respectively.
+Meanwhile, $bhv$ indicates the driving behavior of the NPC vehicle.
+An example of the configurable parameters for NPC vehicles is illustrated in Figure~\ref{fig:conf_env_parameter}.
+In our implementation, to simplify the problem and enhance the experimental efficiency, based on the results of our pilot study and supported by findings in related research~\cite{lu2024epitester}, we sample the value of $dis^{la}$ within the ranges of $[-10, -5]$ and $[10, 35]$, and $dis^{lo}$ within the range of $[-25, 20]$.
+The value ranges of $dis^{la}$ and $dis^{lo}$ are determined by two main considerations: first, ensuring that the initial positions of the NPC vehicles maintain a safe distance from the AV; and second, preventing the NPC vehicles from being too far away from the AV, which would make the test ineffective.
+Since $dis^{la}$ cannot take a value of 0 or close to 0, allowing $dis^{lo}$ to take 0 or near 0 values does not pose any safety risk to the AV.
+Note that the reasonable ranges of $dis^{la}$ and $dis^{lo}$ depend on the specific road structure.
+When the road configuration changes, these ranges should be adjusted accordingly.
+The specific road structures considered in our implementation will be described in detail in Section~\ref{subsubsec:roads}, where the valid ranges of $dis^{la}$ and $dis^{lo}$ for each road type will correspond to a subset of the overall range.
+The behavior $bhv$ of an NPC vehicle can be one of six options: (1) lane keeping, (2) right lane change, (3) left lane change, (4) acceleration, (5) deceleration, and (6) emergency braking, which are selected to represent the most common and safety-critical longitudinal and lateral driving behaviors in driving scenarios~\cite{galvao2024pedestrian}.
+For example, if $(dis^{la}, dis^{lo}, bhv)$ is set to $(-10, 3.5, \textit{left lane change})$, it means that the NPC vehicle will be generated 10 meters directly behind the AV and 3.5 meters to the right, with its behavior set to prepare for a left lane change.
+Note that the travel direction of the generated NPC vehicle is set to align with the designated direction of the road it is on.
+Furthermore, in the actual experiments, the values of $dis^{la}$ and $dis^{lo}$ for NPC vehicles are configured only during the initialization phase.
+Thereafter, these distance parameters are dynamically updated according to the initially assigned $bhv$ and the subsequently selected $bhv$.